Tag Archives: philosophy

 “Galileo was punished by the anti-science Church for disagreeing with their dogma that the Earth was the center of the universe.”

-It was probably more because he insulted the Pope.
-The Church was still wrong to punish Galileo for what he said, but this was not a science vs religion thing.
-The Church was open to new scientific discoveries like this, as they had been for centuries, as long as there was actually strong evidence.
+The Church was wrong to censor and punish Galileo for what he said, but this was not a science vs religion thing.
+The Church was open to new scientific discoveries, and had been for centuries, as long as there was actually strong evidence for them.
 But as of Galileo’s time, there was nothing particularly scientific about rejecting geocentrism.
-The Church didn’t object to heliocentrism because it was heretical, they objected to it because there wasn’t enough evidence for it yet.

 “If you can’t explain where God came from, God is useless as an explanation for anything else.”